python-geeks/Automation-scripts/Product_Availability/README.md

 In file send_email.py, enter the mail as written in the file and you need to make sure that the email you are using have less secure apps access.
 In file product_availability.py, scroll down and enter the URLs from amazon on which you want notification.

-Then comeback to terminal to run this python script-
+--Then comeback to terminal to run this python script-

     python product_availability.py